MATT-CTR: Unleashing a Model-Agnostic Test-Time Paradigm for CTR Prediction with Confidence-Guided Inference Paths: Preliminary

 Given a trained CTR model and an input instance consisting of $N$ features, conventional CTR methods directly feed the full feature set into the model to produce a score during inference phase.
 However, as previously discussed, data sparsity often leads to unreliable representations for infrequent feature combinations.
 Consequently, models can yield predictions with high uncertainty due to the representation collapse issue \cite{emb1, rcola, velf} and fail to unlock its full potential from training phase.
 Drawing inspiration from test-time scaling principles, additional computational resources can theoretically be leveraged during the inference process.
 Through step-by-step path exploration, it is possible to determine which features to use at each step, thereby identifying the most effective feature combination, that is, the optimal final inference configuration.

-Formally, we can define $D(\theta, \textbf{F}_{full})$ as the distribution over output prediction outcomes induced by the model for a given input for test-time computing based on the trained hyper-parameters $\theta$ of $\mathcal{F}(\cdot)$.
-We would like to select the hyper-parameters including model parameters and the features which maximize the accuracy of the target distribution for a given problem, which can be expressed as:
+Formally, we can define $D(\theta, \textbf{F}_{full})$ as the distribution over output prediction outcomes induced by the model for a given complete feature set input $\textbf{F}_{full}$ for test-time computing based on the trained hyper-parameters $\theta$ of $\mathcal{F}(\cdot)$.
+We would like to select the hyper-parameters including model parameters and the features which maximize the accuracy of the target distribution for a given problem, which can be expressed as follows: